techidaily/site-fake-location/source/_posts/in-2024-all-must-knows-to-use-fake-gps-go-location-spoofer-on-huawei-nova-y71-drfone-by-drfone-virtual-android.md

 ![connect to free pptp vpn](https://images.wondershare.com/drfone/2023/virtuallocation/pptp-7.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fm0XhU5H8R4?si=cFPk6XK3X3CQSI7Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 That’s it!
 By following these steps, you would be able to create a free PPTP VPN Singapore, USA, UK, Canada, Germany, or any other location.
 Simply give this tutorial a try and pick the preferred option from our free PPTP VPN list.
 If you also have a suggestion for a free VPN PPTP that you want to add to your list, then let us know about it in the comments below.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Iz2LYWd8EqI?si=G_3CqFRAmeVPczjj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4: An Easier Alternative to Setup VPN